HIPAA Compliance for Mobile Apps

 Control Access to Protect PHI

-We highly recommend that app developers institute auto-lockout after a short period of inactivity and use fingerprints or other quick means to resume access.
+We highly recommend that app developers institute auto-lockout after a short period of inactivity and use fingerprints or other means to resume access.
 Several access failures should cause your app to back off and require the full regular password to re-authenticate.
 This mitigates the weaker nature of a fingerprint or pin for access resumption.

 Auditing to Monitor Access